TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SymfonyExpressionLanguage/Index.rst

 the extension's custom PHP class name:

    <?php

    return [
        'typoscript' => [
            \Vendor\ExtensionName\ExpressionLanguage\CustomTypoScriptConditionProvider::class,
        ]
    ];

-This will register the defined class as provider within the context `typoscript`.
+This will register the defined :php:`CustomTypoScriptConditionProvider` PHP class:: as provider within the context `typoscript`.

 .. _sel-ts-implement-provider-within-extension: